-- 1. The amount payable in December 2016 of \$22,400,000 represents the fair value of the Company's derivative liability as at December 31, 2012 and will be revalued at each subsequent reporting period. - 2.
-Does not include required work expenditures, as it is assumed that the required expenditure level is significantly below the work that will actually be carried out by the Company. - 3.
+- 1. The amount payable in December 2016 of \$14,800,000 represents the fair value of the Company's derivative liability as at December 31, 2013 and will be revalued at each subsequent reporting period. - 2.
+Does not include required work expenditures, as it is assumed that the required expenditure level is significantly below the work for which will actually be carried out by the Company.
 Does not include potential royalties that may be payable (other than annual minimum royalty payments).